-If you are a Home (UK) or EU student who has not already completed a first degree, your tuition fee for 2016-2017 will be £9,000.
+If you are a Home (UK) or EU student who has not already completed a first degree, your tuition fee will be £9,250.

-If you are a Home, EU, or non-EU student and already hold a first degree, you will be charged a higher level of tuition fee.
-For students in this category, your tuition fee for 2016-2017 will be £15,295.
+If you are a Home, EU, or non-EU student and already hold a first degree, your tuition fee will be £16,715.

 Apply for this course

 There are no formal entry requirements for the UG Advanced Diploma in British and European Studies course but, ideally, you should have study experience at undergraduate level or equivalent.